hapax/hapax.github.io/assets/teaching.md

 lamentable scourge of functions with no derivatives”.
 On the other hand, [some](https://store.doverpublications.com/0486428753.html) [mathematicians](https://en.wikipedia.org/wiki/Counterexamples_in_Topology)
-enjoy searching for these monsters in the badlands of mathematics.
+enjoy searching for these monsters in the badlands.
-There is also a connection to fractals that can be developed.
 But perhaps the lesson, here, is that following boldly asking questons, following loose threads, and expressing doubt, can lead to strange and beautiful results.